 Wow!
 Can I get more info on the WNBA?

-And in 2020, we finally saw the WNBA bet on itself by signing a groundbreaking new collective bargaining agreement (CBA) that will significantly benefit the players.
+And prior to the historic wubble season, we finally saw the WNBA bet on itself by signing a groundbreaking new collective bargaining agreement (CBA) that will significantly benefit the players.
 Among other things, players receive an increase in salary that improves the average compensation from $79k to $130k (!!!) with the league’s top players set to earn $500k — more than three times the previous maximum.
 Cardi B would be so proud.
-It also includes added bonuses for top players, guaranteed fully paid maternity leave, better travel conditions and mental health resources.
-And maybe the most notable addition: access to offseason job opportunities with the league to limit the number of women playing in leagues overseas to make ends meet, which has become a nagging necessity for WNBA players.
-Can we get a hell yeah?!

 There’s obviously still a long way to go before there’s parity with the men’s professional leagues.
 That being said, this is a BFD — the WNBA listened to its players and took their input into account more than ever before.
 It’s refreshing to see a league partner with its players and bet on its women to move closer to closing the inequality gaps that still exist in women’s sports.